Configuration

 Exporters

 Exporter configurations are by default stored globally in the Jumpstarter config directory /etc/jumpstarter/exporters.
-Each exporter config is a YAML file and optionally a Python script to initialize the exporter and its associated drivers.
+Each exporter config is a YAML file that provides connection details and a list of exporter drivers.

 Exporter Config